 One of the easiest ways to evaluate the success of implementing CLM software is by having your team rate how effective it is in terms of performance and usability on a scale of one to ten, and then average their responses.

 Ease of use

 One critical KPI is figuring out whether the online contract management software is easy for your team to use or else your organization’s productivity will suffer.

-There has been significant progress in technology and its no more simple workflows or document management.
-A good contract lifecycle management software also comes up with smart artificial intelligence features which reduce processing time significantly.
-Features like auto capturing of obligations, risky clauses, agreement’s master data and clause library are readily available with many leading Contract Lifecycle Management Software providers.
+There has been significant progress in technology and its no longer simple workflows or document management.
+A good contract lifecycle management software also comes up with smart artificial intelligence features that reduce processing time significantly.
+Features like auto capturing of obligations, risky clauses, agreement master data, and clause library are readily available with many leading Contract Lifecycle Management Software providers.

 Contract-related risk score

 Contract risks are typically scored on a scale of 1-5 and measured as missed deadlines, obligation compliance failures, risky clauses, and unsuccessful deal closures to name a few.

 It may be time to test if you notice that your new contract management software solutions are not enabling reduced risk scores.